ayonli/next-controller/README.md

 ## Why Using This Package?

-Next.js has a special way to write API backend logics by exporting a default function in the files under `pages/api` directory, which follows the React preference.
+Next.js provides a special way to write API backend logics by exporting a default function in the files under `pages/api` directory, which follows the React preference.
 It's simpler, but headache, we'll have to write all logics inside one single function, and handing all possible HTTP request methods, which might not be annoying at first, be it can be a real drawback when our program becomes big.

-So this package is meant to solve this problem, it provides an elegant wrapper that allows us writing our backend code in a more traditional MVC controller way, and provides straight forward support of middleware, which is compatible with the Express framework, so we can use Express middleware directly in Next.js program.
+Hence, this package is meant to solve this problem, it provides an elegant wrapper that allows us writing our backend code in a more traditional MVC controller way, and provides straight forward support of middleware, which is fully compatible with the Express ecosystem, meaning we can use Express middleware directly in Next.js program.

 ## Install